JohannesOehm/FhirExtinguisher/README.md

 ![Screenshot](img/Screenshot.PNG)

 Note that the table shown in the GUI **is only a preview based on the first Bundle returned by the server**.
-Note also, that the *Import Resource...* function is providing suggestions based on the Resource's StructureDefinintion, there is **no guarantee of completeness**, and because arrays are handled as single elements, they might be unexpected behaviour.
+Note also, that the *Import Resource...* function is providing suggestions based on the Resource's StructureDefinintion, there is **no guarantee of completeness**.
+Array fields are inserted like single elements, so there might be unintended behaviour.

+In the searchbar, you can use <kbd>Ctrl</kbd>+<kbd>Enter</kbd> for autocompletion.
+This is based on the server conformance statement on HAPI FHIR using FHIR R4.
+Note that actual query options on your server might differ.

 # Useful FHIRPath expressions
+* `.type().name` Get the name of the type, e.g. `Patient.deceased.type().name` is either `dateTime` or `boolean`
+* `.resolve()` resolves a reference to another resource.

+Custom functions:
 * `getIdPart()` circumvents some inconveniences with HAPI FHIR's `IdType` class
 * `getChildFields()` returns a list of possible field names, but the expression until this point must return at least one element
 * `stringify()` returns a recursive serialization of all the element's fields
-* `.type().name` Get the name of the type, e.g. `Patient.deceased.type().name` is either `dateTime` or `boolean`
-* `.resolve()` resolves a reference to another resource.

 # Authors
 * **Johannes Oehm** | (+49) 251/83-5 82 47 | johannes.oehm@uni-muenster.de